Authenticating certificates

 Using the result

-Once you are willing to rely on a certificate, you have to add a link in the PKI of Sequoia PGP.
+Once you are willing to rely on a certificate, you need to add a link in the PKI of Sequoia PGP.
 This enables Sequoia PGP to remember your decision and treat the certificate as authenticated from that moment onward.

-Adding a link is done by
+Adding a link is done with:

 $ sq pki link add --cert $FPR --userid $USER_ID

-also --email
+, --email

 would work.
-If instead you specify --all
+If you specify --all

 , all bindings in the designated certificate will be added.